-- (a) an annual advisory fee payable quarterly, equal to 0.25% of the Adjusted Cost Base of REIT's assets, prorated to take into account any acquisitions or dispositions during any monthly period, where "Adjusted Cost Base" means the book value of the assets of the REIT, as shown on its most recent consolidated statement of financial position, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by REIT in equity issues which is not yet invested in properties or other assets. - For the year ended December 31, 2015, the costs of these services amounted to \$374 (\$185 for the year ended December 31, 2014). - (b) an acquisition fee equal to (i) 1.00% of the purchase price paid by the REIT for the purchase of a property, on the first \$100,000 of properties acquired in each fiscal year; (ii) 0.75% of the purchase price paid by the REIT for the purchase price of a property on the next \$100,000 of properties acquired in each fiscal year, and (iii) 0.50% of the purchase price paid by the REIT for the purchase of a property, on properties in excess of \$200,000 acquired in each fiscal year.

-For the year ended December 31, 2015, the costs of these services amounted to \$587 (\$656 for the year ended December 31, 2014). - To the year chief becomed 31, 2019, the costs of these services amounted to \$307 (\$03010) the year chief becomed 31, 2019. - (c) a property management fee equal to the then applicable market rate for property management services when such services are not otherwise delegated or subcontracted to third parties.

-For the year ended December 31, 2015, the costs of these services amounted to \$26 (\$6 for the year ended December 31, 2014).
+- (a) an annual advisory fee payable quarterly, equal to 0.25% of the Adjusted Cost Base of REIT's assets, prorated to take into account any acquisitions or dispositions during any monthly period, where "Adjusted Cost Base" means the book value of the assets of the REIT, as shown on its most recent consolidated statement of financial position, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by REIT in equity issues which is not yet invested in properties or other assets. - For the three and nine month periods ended September 30, 2016, the costs of these services amounted to \$115 and \$341 respectively (\$103 and \$259 for the three and nine month periods ended September 30, 2015 respectively). - (b) an acquisition fee equal to (i) 1.00% of the purchase price paid by the REIT for the purchase of a property, on the first \$100,000 of properties acquired in each fiscal year; (ii) 0.75% of the purchase price paid by the REIT for the purchase price of a property on the next \$100,000 of properties acquired in each fiscal year, and (iii) 0.50% of the purchase price paid by the REIT for the purchase of a property, on properties in excess of \$200,000 acquired in each fiscal year. - For the three and nine month periods ended September 30, 2016 the costs of these services amounted to \$NiI (\$184 and \$587 respectively for the three and nine month periods ended September 30, 2015). - (c) a property management fee equal to the then applicable market rate for property management services when such services are not otherwise delegated or subcontracted to third parties. - For the three and nine month periods ended September 30, 2016, the costs of these services amounted to \$8 and \$24 respectively (\$8 and \$18 for the three and nine month periods ended September 30, 2015 respectively).